MikhailZhurikhin/search-engine/Readme.md

 3. Add the following paths to the PATH environment variable:
 - Path to bin folder when MinGW.exe is contained (For example D:\Programs\MinGW\bin);
 - Path to bin folder when cmake.exe is contained (For example D:\Programs\JetBrains\CLion 2022.1.2\bin\cmake\win\bin).
-4. Download the [Nlohmann JSON library](https://github.com/nlohmann/json) to the search_engine folder, unpack it and rename the folder json-develop to nlohmann_json.
-5. Launch the standard console and enter the following commands:
+4. Launch the standard console and enter the following commands:
 ```
 cd (specify the full path to the search_engine folder)
 mkdir build